 Some states have health plans that cover both Medicare and Medicaid and are at no or low cost.
 Medicare Dual Special Needs Plans (D-SNPs) are an option in some states, including Iowa, Minnesota, and Wisconsin.
 These plans are different than the Medicare Savings Programs we talked about above.
 In these Dual Special Needs Plans, private health insurance companies provide Medicare and Medicaid benefits for medical, dental and prescription drug coverage in one health care plan plus extra benefits – often at no cost.

-- In Minnesota, the Minnesota Senior Health Options (MSHO) program is a Special Needs Plan for people age 65 or older who are eligible for Medicaid and enrolled in Medicare Parts A and B. MSHO plan choices vary by county.
+In Minnesota, the Minnesota Senior Health Options (MSHO) program is a Special Needs Plan for people aged 65 or older who are eligible for Medicaid and enrolled in Medicare Parts A and B. MSHO plan choices vary by county.